 Depending on your circumstances, we may be able to get your case into Court before your next support payment is due.

 After the breakdown of a relationship, there are often times when one party is worse-off than the other.
-In those circumstances, the Court may believe that your ex-spouse or ex-partner should make payments to you until they can become self-sufficient again.
+In those circumstances, the Court may believe that one ex-spouse or ex-partner should make payments to the other until they can become self-sufficient again.
 Spousal support is taxable transfer of income from one spouse to another to offset the difference in incomes of the spouses.
 If you have received a request for spousal support, or want assistance obtaining spousal support from your ex, our lawyers can help.

 One of the biggest stressors for recently separated people is the effect on the children.
 You and the other parent will need to figure out who will spend time with your children and when.
 If you can't agree or figure out how best to come to a solution, you may need to seek a Court Order, or seek the assistance of a Parenting Coordinator.
 If you want to put your best foot forward when dealing with these processes, our lawyers can help.